umass-compsci-220/public-materials/resources/homework/EDITING.md

 3. Download the provided ZIP file and place it inside the newly created assignment folder.

+- If you'd like to open the empty assignment, download [this ZIP](../../practice-assignments/01-empty-assignment/01-empty-assignment.zip).

 4. Right-click the ZIP archive and extract the contents into the folder.

 5. Open VSCode, click on `File -> Open Folder...`, then navigate to the extracted contents.